 The Brachial Plexus Birth Injury Clinic—run through the division of pediatric plastic surgery—manages infants with birth injuries to the brachial plexus in a collaborative fashion with specialists from neurosurgery, plastic surgery, orthopedic surgery, and physical and occupational therapy.
 UPMC Children’s Hospital of Pittsburgh is one of a handful of centers in the country that have a dedicated multidisciplinary clinic for these patients and is the only such program in the region.
 Older patients with peripheral nerve tumors or injuries are seen by Dr. Greene outside of the Brachial Plexus program.

 UPMC Children’s Hospital of Pittsburgh is a member of the Hydrocephalus Clinical Research Network, a group of 11 premier pediatric neurosurgical departments in North America that are dedicated to designing and undertaking field-changing prospective research into pediatric hydrocephalus.
 In addition, Children’s is also a member institution in the Park-Reeves Syringomyelia Research Consortium, a group dedicated to solving important clinical problems within the realm of Chiari malformation and syringomyelia.

-Finally, the clinical team has been expanded with the addition of Dr. Kellogg, a former neurosurgical fellow who join the group in September of 2020.
-He will be focusing on enhancing the division’s Spasticity and Movement Disorders program—and the many studies conducted within the Hydrocephalus Clinical Research Network—as well as expanding the division’s outreach program to communities beyond our immediate geographic area.
+Finally, the clinical team has been expanded with the addition of Dr. Kellogg, a former neurosurgical fellow who joined the group in September of 2020.
+In addition to his management of the Pediatric Neurosurgery Division’s spasticity and movement disorders program noted above, he will be focusing on the many studies conducted within the Hydrocephalus Clinical Research Network as well as expanding the division’s outreach program to communities beyond our immediate geographic area.